slime21023/blast/README.md

-# Blast - High Performance Static File Server for Bun
+# Blast - Lightweight Static File Server for Bun

 Blast is a lightweight static file server built specifically for the Bun JavaScript runtime.